 - 2.1 We carried out an investigation into the firm following an inspection by our AML Proactive Supervision team.
 The inspection identified areas of concern in relation to the firm's compliance with the Money Laundering, Terrorist Financing (Information on the Payer) Regulations 2017 (MLRs 2017), the SRA Principles 2011, the SRA Code of Conduct 2011, the SRA Principles 2019 and the SRA Code of Conduct for Firms 2019.
-The investigation also identified breaches of the Money Laundering Regulations 2007 (MLRs 2007. - 2.2 The firm failed to have in place documented policies, controls and procedures (PCPs) between 26 June 2017 and March 2024, in breach of Regulation 19 of the MLRs 2017.
+The investigation also identified breaches of the Money Laundering Regulations 2007 (MLRs 2007). - 2.2 The firm failed to have in place documented compliant policies, controls and procedures (PCPs) between 26 June 2017 and September 2024, in breach of Regulation 19 of the MLRs 2017.
 The firm is required to have established and maintained PCPs, to mitigate and manage effectively the risks of money laundering and terrorist financing.
-The firm was unable to provide us with any such document when requested prior to the inspection. - 2.3 Prior to this, the firm between 6 October 2011 (when the SRA Handbook 2011 came into force) and 25 June 2017, also failed to establish and maintain appropriate and risk-sensitive policies and procedures (P&Ps) relating to customer due diligence measures and ongoing monitoring, reporting, record-keeping, internal control, risk assessment and management, the monitoring and management of compliance with, and the internal communication of, such policies and procedures, in order to prevent activities related to money laundering and terrorist financing, pursuant to Regulation 20(1) of the MLRs 2007 - 2.4 On 26 March 2024, the firm provided us with PCPs that are compliant with the MLRs 2017. - 2.5 As part of the inspection, six files were reviewed.
-None of these files contained a client and matter risk assessment (CMRA), and no general CMRA template was provided prior to the review.
-Regulation 28(16) of the MLRs 2017 states that 'the relevant person must be able to demonstrate to its supervisory authority that the extent of the measures it has taken to satisfy its requirements under this regulation are appropriate in view of the risks of money laundering and terrorist financing'.
-The firm was unable to demonstrate any such risk assessment on any of the files reviewed. - 2.6 Prior to this, between 6 October 2011 and 25 June 2017, the firm failed to determine the extent of customer due diligence measures on a risk-sensitive basis, or failed to be able to demonstrate to its supervisory authority that the extent of the measures was appropriate in view of the risks of money laundering and terrorist financing, pursuant to Regulation 7(3) of the MLRs 2007. - 2.7 On 9 October 2023, the firm sent the SRA an email attaching a 'Matter Risk Assessment' which was being implemented, and on 26 March 2024, the firm sent an email to the SRA confirming all live files have a client and matter risk assessment.
-The firm now has a compliant client and matter risk assessment in use
+Although, the firm was able to provide a document 'SSP AML Policy'(undated)' as part of their 'pre visit questionnaire' on 16 August 2023, the document did not cover or address in sufficient detail many of the mandatory requirements of Regulation 19 of the MLRs 2017 and therefore, the firm were not compliant with Regulation 19. - 2.3 Prior to this, the firm between 6 October 2011 (when the SRA Handbook 2011 came into force) and 25 June 2017, also failed to establish and maintain appropriate and risk-sensitive policies and procedures (P&Ps) relating to customer due diligence measures and ongoing monitoring, reporting, record-keeping, internal control, risk assessment and management, the monitoring and management of compliance with, activities related to money laundering and terrorist financing, pursuant to Regulation 20(1) of the MLRs 2007. - 2.4 On 6 September 2024, the firm provided us with PCPs that are compliant with the MLRs 2017.